-The number of rows that should be returned.
-The maximum is 10000.
+Max Results sets the maximum number of rows that should be returned.
+The maximum value is 10000.

-For details about the parameters and settings see the node description or the Google Analytics developer documentation.
+For more details about the parameters and settings see the Google Analytics developer documentation.

 The result of this configuration are the top 100 referrals that brought new users to your website.
-The dimensions source and referralPath contain the source addresses and the path of the page from which the new users came to your website.
-The metric new users results in the amount of new users for every referring page.
-By sorting by new users in descending order and limiting the max results to 100 we only get the 100 most relevant referrals.
+The dimensions “source” and “referralPath” contain the source addresses and the path of the page from which the new users came to your website.
+The metric “new users” results in the number of new users for every referring page.
+By sorting by “new users” in descending order and limiting the max results to 100, we get the 100 most relevant referrals.